P-p-H-d/mlib/README.md

 The pointer was previously allocated by the macro M\_MEMORY\_REALLOC.
 'ptr' can not be NULL.
 The default function is the free function.
-It can be overriden before including the header m-core.h A pointer allocated by M\_MEMORY\_ALLOC can not be freed by this function.
+It can be overridden before including the header m-core.h A pointer allocated by M\_MEMORY\_ALLOC can not be freed by this function.

 ##### void M\_MEMORY\_FULL (size_t size)

 This macro is called when a memory exception error shall be raised.
-It can be overriden before including the header m-core.h The default is to abort the execution.
+It can be overridden before including the header m-core.h The default is to abort the execution.
 The macro can :